 Traditionally, beef fat is heated in the hot pot until it turns into oil to coat the bottom of the pot.
 A tablespoonful of cooking oil does the trick for me.
 And, in lieu of a hot pot, a wok works well.

 So, hot oil into the wok.
 Add the onion and garlic, cook for a few seconds then add the carrot, radish and leeks.
 Cook for a minute then add the tofu.
-Pour in about a third of the sauce and cook until the sauce has been soaked up.
+Pour in about a third of the broth and cook until the sauce has been soaked up.

 Divide the vegetables and tofu among individual bowls.

 Back to the wok.
-Pour in another third of the sauce.
+Pour in another third of the broth.
 When it simmers, add the noodles and cook for half a minute.
 Add the cabbage and cook just until wilted.
 Again, divide the noodles and cabbage, and whatever sauce there is, among the individual bowls.

 Finally, the beef.
 You have two options here.
 You can brown the beef first or you can add the beef to the simmering sauce.
 I prefer the second option because overcooking the beef scares me as it turns the meat into something quite tough and leathery.
-So, I pour the remaining third of the sauce into the wok, add the beef and cook just until the meat is no longer pink.
+So, I pour the remaining third of the broth into the wok, add the beef and cook just until the meat is no longer pink.

 The beef and remaining sauce go into the individual bowls, an egg is cracked into each bowl and the sukiyaki is ready to eat.